 Heritage Health Therapy & Senior Care

 Before any Illinois nursing home patient can be prescribed an antipsychotic medication, there must be a physician’s orders and a signed informed consent by the patient or their responsible party/Power of Attorney (POA).
 Without authorization, the use of antipsychotic drugs is strictly prohibited because it can diminish the resident’s quality of life and strips away the patient’s rights.
-Rosenfeld Injury Lawyers has provided legal representation to injured residents of Illinois skilled nursing homes like Heritage Health – Litchfield who were given antipsychotic medications for controlling their behaviors as a way to minimize staff monitoring or supervision.
+Rosenfeld Injury Lawyers LLC has provided legal representation to injured residents of Illinois skilled nursing homes like Heritage Health – Litchfield who were given antipsychotic medications for controlling their behaviors as a way to minimize staff monitoring or supervision.

 Heritage Health – Litchfield